mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 To prevent the resizing of a column, set `resizable: false` in the `GridColDef`.
 Alternatively, to disable all columns resize, set the prop `disableColumnResize={true}`.

+To restrict resizing a column under a certain width set the `minWidth` property in `GridColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnSizingGrid.js", "disableAd": true, "bg": "inline"}}